 What is the difference between the project life cycle and the product life cycle?

-This is a question I have often been asked by many visitors to my website, and some of them have requested me to write a blog post on it.
+This is a question I have often been asked, and therefore, I have decided to write a blog post on it.

 Project Life Cycle

 Most of the time projects are undertaken to produce a product, and once the product is delivered the project ceases to exist.

 It does not matter what kind of project you are managing; the project management fundamentals are same in all fields.
 A project life cycle can have many phases and each phase can consist of any activities from these process groups: initiation, planning, executing, monitoring & controlling, and closing.
 The phases are generally sequential and can overlap.

 In the planning, the project management plan will be developed which will help you execute your project.